 Ability to observe camper behavior, assess its appropriateness, enforce appropriate safety regulations and emergency procedures, and apply appropriate behavior-management techniques.

 Ability to observe staff behavior, assess its appropriateness, enforce appropriate safety regulations and emergency procedures, and apply appropriate management techniques.

 Visual and auditory ability to identify and respond to environmental and other hazards related to the activity.

 Physical ability to respond appropriately to situations requiring first aid.
 Must be able to assist campers in an emergency (fire, evacuation, illness, or injury) and possess strength and endurance required to maintain constant supervision of campers.

-Some physical requirements of a water ski position could be endurance including standing, some bending, stooping, and stretching.
-Requires eye-hand coordination and manual dexterity to manipulate waterfront equipment and waterfront activities.
-Requires normal range of hearing and eyesight to record, prepare, and communicate appropriate camper activities/programs and the ability to lift up to 50 lbs.
-Willingness to live in a camp setting and work irregular hours delivering program in the facility available.
-Operate with daily exposure to the sun and heat and varying water conditions.
+Some physical requirements of a woodshop position could be endurance including standing, some bending, stooping, and stretching.
+Requirement for eye-hand coordination and manual dexterity to make projects and assist campers.
+Requires normal range of hearing and eyesight to record, prepare, and communicate appropriate camper activities/program.
+Willingness to live in a camp setting and work irregular hours delivering program in the art facility available.

 Camp Cody is a great place to work and explore everything New England has to offer!
 From rivers, lakes and mountains to camp fires, log cabins, and fun on the water, we have it all!
 Since 1926 it has been our philosophy to provide fun through learning, friendship and adventure.
 During their time with us, we also want all campers to become more self-assured and self-confident.
 All of this takes place in a great camp atmosphere with a diverse, unique, and fun program!